michaelbaril/bonsai/README.md

 This package is an implementation of the "Closure Table" design pattern for Laravel and MySQL.
 This pattern allows for faster querying of tree-like structures stored in a relational database.
 It is an alternative to nested sets.

+You can find the full API documentation [here](https://michaelbaril.github.io/bonsai/api/).

 ## Version compatibility